Pastoral Planning

 In order to resolve particular pastoral issues, effective structures and processes are needed to facilitate communication and co-ordination, create opportunities for people to use their gifts and encourage all the baptised to participate in the life and mission of the local Church.

-Pastoral Planning is a tool used by the Bishop and the Council For Mission to involve the diocese in a process of evaluationimagining and planning to help the community stay in touch with the changing circumstances of life and faith.
+Pastoral Planning is a tool used by the Bishop and the Council for Mission to involve the diocese in a process of evaluation, imagining and planning to help the community stay in touch with the changing circumstances of life and faith.
 In this way the mission of Christ entrusted to the people is constantly reviewed and re-visioned and its life and faith remain refreshing, enlivening and prophetic.
 Pastoral Planning is essential for the ongoing life and vitality of the church.